 Trait theory places extraversion as an important trait that leaders possess.
 Two other traits that has been strongly linked are openness and conscientiousness.
 That being said, traits theory doesn’t explain whether a person makes a good leader or not.
 People who possess all these personality traits to a high degree may still make a bad leader, but the theory closes the door for a group of people who doesn’t score high on these traits.
 Accordingly, this theory says that people in this group cannot be a leader, good or bad.
 Another personality trait of indicating whether a person can be a good leader is possession of emotional intelligence, again, something that people are born with.

 If you are coming into this section feeling a little let down, because traits theory just said you cannot be a leader, this section should cheer you up.
-Essentially, behavioral theory of leadership states that a person can be trained to become a leader, irrespective of personality traits.
+Essentially, behavioral theory states that a person can be trained to become a leader, irrespective of personality traits.
 So you can become a leader even if you fall short on extraversion and other traits important in the traits theory.
 That is, if you can change your behavior.

 Behavioral theory narrows down the behavior of a leaders to two important factors, the ability to initiate structure and the ability to be considerate.
 Initiating structure is the ends to which a leader will go to define roles for himself and others for attainment of a goal.
 Consideration is the extent to which a leader trusts and respects his/her subordinates.
 Behavioral theory also goes further to categorize leaders.
 Employee oriented leaders are those that give importance to interpersonal relations and accepts employees for who they are.
 Production oriented leaders are those that focuses on the technical aspects of the business.